bbmane/rym-autotags-and-release-page-enhancer/README.md

-# RYM Autotags and Release Page Enhancer
+# RYM Genre Autotags and Release Page Enhancer

 My lazy a** was very tired of typing out every parent genre by hand — and I just hated how the "My Catalog" panel (rating, tags, labels, list, catalog status...) was scattered in a bunch of separate boxes below the tracklist.
 This userscript (+ companion style) fixes both.